microsoft/ClaimQR/README.md

 Guidelines for key rotation is application-specific; a period of one year is RECOMMENDED by default.
 A new key pair is generated, and its public key is added to the published JWK set.

-Old private keys SHALL be destroyed, old public keys SHALL remain in the published JWK set until no more valid (unexpired) CQR remain in circulation (otherwise verifiers won't be able to validate them).
+Old private keys SHALL be destroyed; old public keys SHALL remain in the published JWK set until no more valid (unexpired) CQR remain in circulation (otherwise verifiers won't be able to validate them).

 #### Issuer key revocation

-If an issuer key is compromised, the issuer SHALL immediately remove the corresponding public key from the published JWK set.
-Verifiers will from now on  reject CQR issued using that key.
+If an issuer key is compromised, the issuer SHALL delete the private key and immediately remove the corresponding public key from the published JWK set (verifiers will from now on reject CQRs issued using that key).
+The issuer then generates a new key pair.

 ### Claim QR content